erikursi/3DViewer-in-CPP/README.md

 - scale model

 ### Save settings
-The settings are saved between program restarts.
+The settings are saved between program restarts, as is the information about the last loaded model, texture and material.

 ### Additional information
 The application can generate texture coordinates and vertex normals if that information is not present in OBJ file.